elemaudio/website/src/pages/docs/reference/Math.md

 Computes the floor (rounding down to the nearest whole number) of the input signal.
 Expects exactly 1 child node.

+### el.round

+Rounds the input signal to the nearest whole number.
+Expects exactly 1 child node.

 #### Props

 None